Lublin July (1980): Lublin strikes

-First strike in the area of Lublin took place on July 8, 1980, in the State Aviation Works PZL in Świdnik, in the Section W-340 of the factory.
-It was then that the Lublin July began, which later sparked the famous August 1980 wave of strikes in the cities on the Baltic coast.
+The first strike in the Lublin area took place on July 8, 1980, in the State Aviation Works PZL in Świdnik, in the Section W-340 of the factory.
+This was the beginning of the Lublin July, which later sparked the famous August 1980 wave of strikes in the cities on the Baltic coast.
 Norbert Wojciechowski, former Solidarity activist and spokesperson of the John Paul II Catholic University of Lublin says that the collapse of the Communist system of Poland did not start in the Gdańsk Shipyard in August 1980, but a month earlier in Lublin and Świdnik.
 Today, the factory in Świdnik is considered as the primary symbol of the social revolt of the year 1980, which led to the rise of Solidarity.

 According to the strikers, it all began because of the price of pork chop dinner in the factory's canteen.
 On July 8, one worker noticed that overnight it had been increased by 80% - from zl 10.20, to zl 18.10.
 The workers, who for a long time had been complaining about prices and quality of food, decided that they had had enough.
 Following the inspiration of Miroslaw Kaczan who switched off the machines, Section W-340 was first, but after a few hours, the whole factory stopped working.
 On the same days, following Świdnik's example, workers of Lublin's branch of the state Polmozbyt auto parts and repairs service joined the strike.
 A Stoppage Committee was created in Świdnik, headed by Zofia Bartkiewicz, which demanded economic concessions.
 The workers did not use the irritating word strike on purpose.